 This Enviro-Stories program gives students the opportunity to become one of our Macleay Eco Explorers as they research and learn local issues.
 Students will use this knowledge to create a storybook to help others learn about the magnificent Macleay Valley.

 The Macleay Valley is a place of natural abundance, stunning landscapes, historic settlements and rich character and culture.
-The Macleay had quite an extraordinary diverse environment, comprising of beautiful mountains and forested areas, open farmlands, urban areas, sensational coastal beaches and seaside towns and villages.
+The Macleay has quite an extraordinary diverse environment, comprising of beautiful mountains and forested areas, open farmlands, urban areas, sensational coastal beaches and seaside towns and villages.

 Our Macleay region is home to over 15,000 hectares of National Parks and 79 kilometres of pristine coastline.
 The diverse range of individual plant species and vegetation range from coastal heathland to subtropical warm temperature and cool temperature rainforests.
 This broad variety of habitat supports a large diversity of fauna within our region.